singlearity-sports/singlearity-R/README.md

 * **Batter vs. Pitcher predictions (Singlearity-PA)**.
 To generate batter vs. pitcher predictions, you must programmatically generate a **Matchup**.
 A Matchup consists of a **Batter**, a **Pitcher**, the **Atmosphere** (containing things such as game location and weather), and a **State** (containing things such as score, inning, and baserunners).
 A list of matchups can be submitted to the Singlearity server and it will return predicted outcomes for each matchup.
 Visit the [singlearity.com](https://www.singlearity.com) website to see a GUI version of Singlearity-PA.

 * **Game simulation predictions (Singlearity-Game)**.
 Game simulations work by running hundreds or thousands of Monte Carlo simulations using the plate appearance outcomes provided by Singlearity-PA.
 To generate game simulations, you must programmatically create home and away **Lineup**s.
 The simulation may optionally include a starting **State** at some intermediate point in the game.
 This would allow you to simulate, for instance, a tie game in the bottom of the 9th inning game with multiple runners on base, the #5 hitter coming to bat with a tired pitcher on the mound.
 Currently, Singlearity-Game only supports simulating to the end of the half-inning.
 With a very short piece of code, you could, for instance, simulate how successful each of ten different relievers would be in holding a lead in the bottom of the 10th inning when facing a given portion of the lineup.
 It is possible to accurately simulate hundreds or thousands of games in just a few seconds.

+# Markov Chain Based Simulations

+There is open source code included here for generating run expectancies using Singlearity-PA projections in combination with Markov chains.
+See [https://github.com/singlearity-sports/singlearity-R/tree/master/markov](here) for a full description.

 # Requirements